Family Law — Alimony

 Alimony Attorney – The Law Office of Erica M. Foster

 Differences between Alimony and Child Support

 It is important to know that alimony is treated differently than child support on your tax return.
-Where alimony is tax deductible to the person paying it, and included in the taxable income of the person receiving it, child support, by contrast, is not taxable to the person who receives it and not tax deductible to the person who pays it.
+Alimony is tax deductible to the person paying it and included in the taxable income of the person receiving it.
+Child support, by contrast, is not taxable to the person who receives it and not tax deductible to the person who pays it.
 In the case of spouses with profoundly different incomes, there may be some tax advantages to using alimony.

 Contact The Law Office of Erica M. Foster Today